Idaho State Highway 11: Route description

 SH-11 then turns northeast out of Weippe.
 Shortly before entering Pierce, it passes three historical markers.
-The first indicates the site of the lynching of five Chinese miners in 1885.
+The first indicates the site of the lynching of five Chinese people in 1885.
 The second marker indicates Canal Gulch, the site of the first gold strike in Idaho.
 The third marker indicates the site of the original Orofino.

 SH-11 then passes through Pierce and continues generally northeast.
 It ends at an intersection with National Forest Roads 246 and 247 in Headquarters.

 History

 The original grade at Greer was a Nez Perce trail.
 During the Pierce gold rush of 1861, the first wagon roadbed on the grade was built by the Walla Walla–Clearwater Road Co., under a contract with the legislature of Washington Territory.
 The Idaho Territory was established in March 1863.